 With an interest in new music, Penelope has given several world and Australian premiere performances by composers such as Kaija Saariaho, John Peterson, Ib Norholm and Gordon Kerry.
 She recently sang Miranda in the new and highly acclaimed opera The Tempest by Thomas Adès with the MSO, conducted by the composer.
 Penelope is a seasoned recitalist, and most recently gave a solo lieder recital for the Sydney Mozart Society, collaborating with renowned artists Sharolyn Kimmorley (piano), Francesco Celata (clarinet) and Catherine Hewgill (cello).

-A regular guest artist in New Zealand, Penelope has sung Orff Carmina Burana and Scarlatti Christmas Cantata with Roy Goodman and the Auckland Philharmonic Orchestra.
-She returned to open the 2013 season, headlining the Summer Gala and starred in the APO Last Night of the Proms in 2015.
+A regular guest artist in New Zealand, Penelope has sung Orff Carmina Burana and Scarlatti Christmas Cantata (with Roy Goodman) as well as headlining the Summer Gala and Last Night of the Proms, all for the Auckland Philharmonic Orchestra.
 Penelope has also twice been the guest soloist for The Last night of the Proms with the Sydney Symphony.

 Penelope can be heard in many live broadcasts for ABC Classic FM.
 Live recordings for ABC Classics include Idomeneo (Mozart), Dardanus (Rameau) and L'Orfeo (Monteverdi) with Pinchgut Opera.